 Because dogs are pack animals, they naturally like to sleep touching their family members.

-That touch also makes their owners feel more secure and sleep more soundly.
+Touching their dogs also makes owners feel more secure and sleep more soundly.

 Ever wonder why your dog wants to sleep on your side of the bed?
 That one’s easy.
-Your side smells like you.
+Your spot smells like you.

 Science says: Breathe easy

-Although pet dander can worsen asthma symptoms for both children and adults, new research suggests exposing children to pet dander and other allergens before age 3 may actually keep them from developing asthma, Medical News Today reported.
+Although pet dander can worsen asthma symptoms for both children and adults, new research suggests exposing children to pet dander and other allergens before age three may keep them from developing asthma, Medical News Today reported.

 So, scoot over and make room in your bed.
 If science says sleep with your dog, who are you to argue?
 Just make sure that sleeping with you isn’t preventing your dog from getting a good night’s sleep.